-In January 2020, Jerry began working on his largest project to date... a 30 foot high, 3.5' wide, eight-seater Ferris Wheel made almost entirely from recycled scrap metal.
+In January 2020, Jerry began working on his largest project to date... a 30-foot high, 3.5' wide, eight-seater Ferris Wheel made almost entirely from recycled scrap metal.
 The Ferris Wheel is covered with over 4,000 LED lights.
 Jerry got the inspiration for the Ferris Wheel from his Ski-Lift project and his fond memories of going to the county fair.
-The Ferris Wheel will carry large plush characters.
-Jerry also created a Descending Light Dripping Tree with both projects to be unveiled in 2021.
+The Ferris Wheel carries large plush characters.
+Jerry also created a Descending Light Dripping Tree with both projects unveiled in 2021.

 A lot of preparation and work goes into this display in order to have all the lights working and in synchronization with the music.
 Jerry could not create this light wonderland each year if it wasn't for the help of his son, Keith.
 Since Keith was old enough to walk, he has played a large role in the preparation of the lights.
 It takes many months to prepare for this spectacular day.
 Keith and Jerry start placing lights on the roof during the second week of August, working all the way leading up to Thanksgiving.